-Where nursing or paid care is provided, the nurse or paid carer will usually be the decision-maker.
+Where nursing or paid care is provided, the nurse or paid carer will be the decisionmaker.

-However, if a Lasting Power of Attorney has been made and registered, or a deputy has been appointed under a court order, the attorney or deputy will be the decision-maker for decisions within the scope of their authority.
+If a Lasting Power of Attorney (or Enduring Power of Attorney) has been made and registered, or a deputy has been appointed under a court order, the attorney or deputy will be the decision-maker for decisions within the scope of their authority.